fogonthedowns/SewerAI/README.md

 **AI-powered conversational interface**

-Built for to gain actionable insights from 5GB+ of historical inspection records.
+Built for infrastructure engineers and city planners to gain actionable insights from 5GB+ of historical inspection records.

 ## Quick Start